jemmy512/book-notes/Linux/LinuxKernel.md

 struct sem {
   int  semval;    /* current value */
-  /*
-   * PID of the process that last modified the semaphore.
-For
-   * Linux, specifically these are:
-   *  - semop
-   *  - semctl, via SETVAL and SETALL.
-   *  - at task exit when performing undo adjustments (see exit_sem).
-   */
   int  sempid;
   spinlock_t  lock;  /* spinlock for fine-grained semtimedop */
   struct list_head pending_alter; /* pending single-sop operations that alter the semaphore */